appdotnet/api-spec/messaging.md

 When you create a Channel, you decide who can read and write to that channel.
 This flexibility lets you:

-* Create a private group chat between N App.net users
+* Create a private group chat between multiple App.net users
 * Create a moderated group that can be read by a set of users and written to by a different set of users
 * Create a chat room where App.net users can read and write messages while their in the room and leave whenever they want

 If a user is authorized to read a Channel, they can also subscribe to a channel.
 This allows you to keep track of channels an messages at a more granular level.

+## Authorization

+Access to Messages in a given Channel is determined by the [ACL fields] on the Channel itself.

 ## Getting started